material-components/material-components-ios/contributing/README.md

 Members of the core team are engineers from Google, Inc. responsible for the strategic direction of Material Components and appointment of technical leaders from the community.
-The Core Team will work with the community to accept contributions in line with the [Material Design spec](http://www.google.com/design/spec).
+The Core Team will work with the community to accept contributions in line with the [material design spec](http://www.google.com/design/spec).
 You can reach members of the core team on our [Slack discussion channel](http://googleoss.slack.com).